Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

   with R-devel but if they can be loaded then it's **very** likely that they will.
 So make sure they can be loaded:
     ```
-    for (pkg in pkgs) library(pkg, character.only=TRUE)
+    for (pkg in difficult_pkgs) library(pkg, character.only=TRUE)
     ```

-- Most binary packages in `pkgs` (e.g. XML, rJava, etc) contain a shared object (e.g. `libs/XML.so`) that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.
+- Most binary packages in `difficult_pkgs` (e.g. XML, rJava, etc) contain a shared object (e.g. `libs/XML.so`) that is linked to `libR.dylib` via an absolute path that is specific to the version of R that was used when the object was compiled/linked e.g.
     ```
     /Library/Frameworks/R.framework/Versions/4.1/Resources/lib/libR.dylib
     ```